War bond: Ukraine

-On 1 March 2022, following the 2022 Russian invasion of Ukraine, the Ukrainian government announced it would issue war bonds to pay its armed forces.
-Between March and May 2022, around USD 3.1 billion equivalent of bonds were sold, maturing in one year and yielding 11 percent.
+On 1 March 2022, following the Russian invasion of Ukraine, the Ukrainian government announced it would issue war bonds to pay its armed forces.
+Between March and May 2022, around $270 million equivalent of bonds were sold, maturing in one year and yielding 11 percent.
 The bonds were sold in small units of 1,000 hryvnias, with over 70,000 buyers.

 Canada

-On 28 October 2022, during the Russian invasion of Ukraine, Canada announced that they will sell government-backed, 5-year bonds to raise money for Ukraine.
+On 28 October 2022, during the Russian invasion of Ukraine, the Government of Canada announced the issuance of 5-year bonds to raise funds for Ukraine.
+In late November 2022, the C$500 million raised from the bond issuance was directed to the IMF's Administered Account for Ukraine.